nitad54448/yappari-5-1/README.md

 The program has several panels and a parameter list with several commands grouped on the right side of the window.
 When you start the program, if everything is normal, you should see something like this

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/panels.PNG)

-You can resize the graphic part and the parameters panel, just move the sliding divider.
-The controls will change their size if you change the window size, this behaviour might be erratic though.

 ### Zr, -Zi
 This panel shows a Nyquist plot, which is a standard way to visualize impedance data.
 The scale on the graph will adjust automatically based on the data, with the same axis range for the imaginary part and real part.
 However, if you want to manually set a specific range, you need to disable the Auto-axis feature by right clicking on the graph and directly change the ranges.
 Some other standard graphic functions are available in the top left "palette" such as zoom in, zoom out... etc. All graphic panels will plot experimental and simulated data (if any) of selected datasets.